Dominating Sets in Intersection Graphs of Finite Groups: Intersection complexes

+is an upward closed contractible covering of $\mathcal{F}$, as the singletons $\{H\}$ are exactly the minimal elements of $\mathcal{F}$.
+Therefore, the order complex of $\mathcal{F}$ and the nerve of $C$ are of the same homotopy type by Lemma~\ref{lem:nerve}.
+Observe that $\mathcal{N}(C)$ is exactly the intersection complex $K(G)$ of $G$.
+Since the order complex of $\mathcal{F}$ is the barycentric subdivision of $K(G)$, we see that $K(G)$ is homotopy equivalent to the order complex of the poset of proper non-trivial subgroups of $G$. \end{proof}

-\begin{proof} Consider the face poset of $K(G)$, i.e. the poset of simplices ordered by inclusion.
-By the identification $H\mapsto \sigma_H$, the poset of proper non-trivial subgroups of $G$ becomes a subposet (after reversing the order relation) of the face poset of $K(G)$.
-The order complex of the face poset of a simplicial complex is the barycentric subdivision of the simplicial complex and therefore they are homeomorphic.
-We want to show that the poset of the proper non-trivial subgroups of $G$ and the face poset of $K(G)$ are of the same homotopy type as order complexes.
-Let $f$ be the map taking $\sigma_H$ to $\sigma_K$, where $K$ is the intersection of all maximal subgroups containing $H$.
-Then $f$ is a closure operator on the face poset of $K(G)$.
+\begin{remarks} \mbox{} \begin{enumerate} \item Intersection complexes can be considered as a special instance of a more general construction in which given a poset $\mathcal{P}$ we form a simplicial complex $K(\mathcal{P})$ by declaring simplices as the subsets of the poset having a well-defined meet.
+It is easy to see that the above proof can be adapted to work in this frame.
+Recall that in Section~\ref{sec:pre} we defined $\mathcal{S}_p(G)$ as the set of proper non-trivial $p$-subgroups of $G$.
+Considered as a poset order complex of $\mathcal{S}_p(G)$ shares the same homotopy type with $K(\mathcal{S}_p(G))$. \item An alternative argument to prove Proposition~\ref{prop:homotopy} which is due to Volkmar Welker is as follows: Consider the face poset $\mathcal{F}$ of $K(G)$.
+By the identification $H\mapsto \sigma_H$, the poset of proper non-trivial subgroups of $G$ becomes a subposet (after reversing the order relation) of $\mathcal{F}$.
+We want to show that $\mathcal{F}$ and the poset of the proper non-trivial subgroups of $G$ are of the same homotopy type as order complexes.
+Let $f$ be the map taking a simplex $\sigma$ in $\mathcal{F}$ to $\sigma_K$, where $K$ is the intersection of all maximal subgroups containing the intersection of all the elements in $\sigma$ as subgroups.
+Then $f$ is a closure operator on $\mathcal{F}$.
 Let $g$ be the map taking $H$ to $K$, where $K$ is the intersection of all maximal subgroups containing $H$.
 Then $g$ is a closure operator on the poset of proper non-trivial subgroups of $G$.
-Since closure operations on posets preserve the homotopy type of the order complex and since the images of $f$ and $g$ are isomorphic by the identification $K\mapsto \sigma_K$, the proof is completed. \end{proof}
+Since closure operations on posets preserve the homotopy type of the order complex and since the images of $f$ and $g$ are isomorphic by the identification $K\mapsto \sigma_K$, the proof is completed. \end{enumerate} \end{remarks}

-\begin{rem} Let $\mathcal{S}$ be a subposet of the poset of proper non-trivial subgroups of $G$.
-Recall that in Section~\ref{sec:pre} we defined the intersection graph $\Gamma(\mathcal{S})$ of $\mathcal{S}$ in the obvious way.
-We may also define the intersection complex $K(\mathcal{S})$ and then the above proof applies verbatim.
-In particular, $K(\mathcal{S}_p(G))$ and the order complex of $\mathcal{S}_p(G)$ are same up to homotopy. \end{rem}